Choices Beyond ESL

 - Registration - You will receive a registration date by claiming your account and logging on to your MyPortal account.
 You must register using the MyPortal system.

-- Fees - Pay your fees online or at the Bursar's office within 5 working days after you register.
+- Fees - Pay your fees online or at the Cashier's office within 5 working days after you register.

 - Certificates, Transfers, and Degrees Vocational Certificate Mt.
 San Antonio College offers certificate programs in a series of major courses, all related to a particular occupation skills.
 Objective of these programs is immediate employment.